hidelab/sharc-bcbio/Claire_bcbio_doc.md

 **NB.2** This step will take a really long time.
 Likely hours if not days depending on the number of files you have.
 Please bear that in mind when planning your experiment.

+## Setting up bcbio
+Bcbio will need to be installed on your system.
+At the University of Sheffield this is already installed so don't try and install anything.
+If you are working on Iceberg you will need to load the bcbio module using `module load apps/gcc/5.2/bcbio/0.9.6a`.
+If you are using sharc then my example below should work.
+For non-University of Sheffielders talk to your Research Software Engineering group and ask their advice.

+### Creating csv metadata file
-5) Once you have your fastq files, you can start setting up your bcbio input.
+Once you have your fastq files, you can start setting up your bcbio input.
 The easiest thing to start off with is the .csv file of the metadata.
 This can be created in anything that can save as .csv, I use Excel because it's easy and I'm a heathen.

 The .csv file requires four columns of information.
 The headers must be as follows "samplename", "description", "phenotype", "batch".
 * Sample name can be the file name (the SRR code in this example).